lj-n/genug/README.md

 ### Teams

-- the features above, can be shared in a team
+- all features above can be shared in a team
 - different roles with permissions

 ### Administration

-- every instance as an admin
+- every instance has an admin
-- registration for new users can be turned of
+- registration for new users can be turned off
-- teams can be turned of
+- teams can be turned off

 ## How it works